emiliaktaylor/emiliaktaylor.github.io/_pages/about.md

 ---

 I am a second-year DPhil student in the Department of Statistics (StatML CDT) at the University of Oxford, supervised by Rob Cornish, Saifuddin Syed and Yee Whye Teh.

-If you have any questions or wish to discuss research, feel free to send me an email!